yeojingkang/random-curiosities/src/games/tetris/README.md

 ```

 ## The player and the board
 A naive way to implement the player and the board is to put the player's tetramino in the board and move it as necessary.
-One problem with this approach is that it's unclear which tiles on the board belong to the player, and the board's tiles might accidentally be moved.
+One problem with this approach is that it's unclear which tiles on the board belong to the player, and movement + collision check becomes unnecessarily complex.
+For example, if we want to move the vertical I piece down 1 tile, we must first check the new position for collision, which would require keeping track of the player's tiles on the board.

-Instead, we can think of the player and the board as separate entities on different layers, like a magnet and a fridge.
-The player "hovers" in front of the board, and is only added to the board if it can't drop any further.
+Instead, we can separate the player and the board into different layers.
+The player "hovers" in front of the board (whilst respecting collision rules), and is only added to the board if it can't drop any further.

 ### Collision
 This is a trivial matter of checking each player tile against the board for overlaps.